-When upfront verification is not available and the family is unable to provide written third-party documents, COC must request a written third-party verification form.
+When upfront verification is not available and the family is unable to provide written third-party documents, the PHA must request a written third-party verification form.
 HUD's position is that this traditional third-party verification method presents administrative burdens and risks which may be reduced through the use of family-provided third-party documents.

-PHAs may mail, fax, or e-mail third-party written verification form requests to third-party sources.
+PHAs may mail or email third-party written verification form requests to third-party sources.

-COC will send third-party verification forms directly to the third party.
+COCThe PHA will send third-party verification forms directly to the third party.

-Third-party verification forms will be sent when third-party verification documents are unavailable or are rejected by COC.
+Third-party verification forms will be sent when third-party verification documents are unavailable or are rejected by COCthe PHA.